-Safety of the public and staff is of the highest importance to Vector.
+Safety of the public and workers is of the highest importance to Vector.
 Where an asset is identified to pose a risk to safety, we will prioritise remedial actions to remove the risk.
+Such risks are documented in Vector's risk management system and reviewed on a regular frequency as appropriate by a steering group until the risk is closed out.
 Vector is required to operate its network in compliance with NZS7901 which details safety management systems for public safety.